cezarguimaraes/pkgsite/README.md

 ## Getting started

-These steps will walk you through setting up a fully featured _pkgsite_, including a _go module proxy_ able to retrieve private Go packages hosted on Github.
+These steps will walk you through setting up a fully featured _pkgsite_ deployment, including a _go module proxy_ able to retrieve private Go packages hosted on Github.

 1. Create a namespace to contain pkgsite resources.